OpenVoiceOS/ovos-docker-stt/README.md

 | `ovos-stt-plugin-nemo`               | 8084 | Conversational AI toolkit built for researchers working on automatic speech recognition (ASR), natural language processing (NLP), and text-to-speech synthesis (TTS) |
 | `ovos-stt-plugin-vosk`               | 8081 | Vosk is a speech recognition toolkit supporting more than 20 languages and dialects, works offline and able to run on lightweight devices                            |

+Using this approach allows you as well to decentralize the STT server which means that it doesn't have to run locally on the voice assistant but on a remote server with more compute power using CPU and/or GPU.

 ### Image alternatives

-There are two *(2)* different implementations for Faster Whisper STT plugin.
+There are two *(2)* different implementations for the Faster Whisper STT plugin.

 - `ovos-stt-plugin-fasterwhisper` image using only the CPU to transcribe *(default)*
 - `ovos-stt-plugin-fasterwhisper-cuda` image using only the GPU to transcribe

+To use `ovos-stt-plugin-fasterwhisper-cuda`, please review the `docker-compose.yml` file.

 **Only one implementation can be selected at a time.**